hanhanname/rx-file/README.md

 #### Direction

-The way this is meant to go (planned for 2020+) was a salama core with only a sof parser (as that is soo much simpler).
+The way this is meant to go (planned for 2020+) was a rubyx core with only a rx-filw parser (as that is soo much simpler).

 Then to_ruby for all the ast classes to be able to roundtrip ruby code.

-Then go to storing sof in git, rather than ruby.
+Then go to storing rxf in git, rather than ruby.

 Then write a python/java parser and respective runtime conversion.
 Extracting common features.
 With the respective to_python on the ast's to roundtrip that too.
-Have to since by now we work on sof's.
+Have to since by now we work on rx-file's.
 Etc . ..